brianmaxxed/tictactoe-movecheck/README.md

 # tictactoe-movecheck

 This is a **simple** ES6 Node.js JavaScript program that will check for a winner of a tic-tac-toe game based on the current setup of the board.
 You can create a grid of any size and have an uneven grid height and width.
 You can even set the number of consecutive letters needed for a win!
-So, think Super Connect 4 :)
+So, think Super Connect 4 :) You could conceivably make a 400x500 grid and require 100 consecutive X's or O's to win, and eventually scale more and take on the WOPR from the 80's WarGames film :)

 # What's special about this tic-tac-toe board?